Company directors have a number of responsibilities and must carry these out diligently and transparently.

 - To declare interest in proposed transaction or arrangement.

-As a director of a company directors must ensure the company complies with its legal obligations:
+As a director of a Company, you must ensure that the Company complies with its legal obligations:

 - File your annual accounts and your Company Tax Return (LOCSU can assist with this)